SimonDanisch/Bonito.jl/docs/src/deploy.md

 ## VScode

-VScode with enabled `Plot Pane` will display any `JSServe.App` in the HTML plotpane:
+VScode with enabled `Plot Pane` will display any `Dashi.App` in the HTML plotpane:
 ![](vscode.png)

 ## Notebooks